 8th Ave neighbors were not satisfied with just these 20 rain gardens – they had wanted from the beginning to fix minor flooding problems along the 900 block area.
 There are only collection points at either end, and rain water ponds along the street throughout the lengthy wet season.
 So they encouraged the City to apply for a Washington Department of Ecology grant for creative rain water infiltration solutions, which was easily approved.
 Construction is complete and features of the new green infrastructure street include:

-- pervious asphalt roadway that infiltrates 100% of the rain that falls on it
+- 630 foot long pervious asphalt roadway that infiltrates 100% of the rainfall

 - a curvelinear realignment of the road that slows down vehicle traffic